osmanatam/100-days-of-code/post-log.md

 I didn't find a lot of information on internationalization especially for currency.
 I found a bit for language which, though cumbersome, seems more straight forward.

 I started a sample project to share my solution.
 Right now it just determines the preferred locale and sets it on the cookie.
+More to come.

 ## [My Sample Internationalization Project](https://github.com/DashBarkHuss/currency_localization_react_express)